protontypes/open-sustainable-technology/README.md

 - [Surface water network](https://github.com/mwtoews/surface-water-network) - A Python package to create and analyze surface water networks.
 - [Lekan](https://github.com/vcloarec/ReosProject) - Provide a software that assists the user doing hydrological and hydraulic studies for flood mapping and forecasting, hydraulic structure design, or other tasks linked to natural surface flow.
 - [cbsyst](https://github.com/oscarbranson/cbsyst) - A Python module for calculating seawater carbon and boron chemistry.
-- [OceanBioME.jl](https://github.com/OceanBioME/OceanBioME.jl) - A fast and flexible modelling environment written in Julia for modelling the coupled interactions between ocean biogeochemistry, carbonate chemistry, and physics.
 - [WHOI HABhub Data Portal](https://github.com/WHOIGit/whoi-hab-hub) - Is being developed as a data access and visualization portal for the New England Harmful Algal Bloom Observing Network.
 - [RUBEM](https://github.com/LabSid-USP/RUBEM) - A distributed hydrological model to calculate monthly flows with changes in land use over time.
 - [pywatershed](https://github.com/EC-USGS/pywatershed) - A sustainable integrated, hydrologic modeling framework for the U.S. Geological Survey.